 Create a Ranking condition by selecting it from a drop-down menu as shown on the screenshot.

 Select metrics and the time frame your ranking will be based on.

 Choose value and ranking type: quantity or percentage (either top or bottom-performing group of items).

 You can either choose items that fall into the range defined by ranking condition (Is within) or drop out of it (Is not within)

 When the default setting Including zero values is unchecked - zero and empty values will not be included into the ranking sample.

 What are the key features of ranking conditions?

 Available at all levels: campaigns, ad sets, and ads

-Scope section of a rule is where you define which items go into ranking and at the same time this group of items is always ranked within its parent object.
+Scope section of a rule is where you define which items go into ranking (read this article for more information on how to apply the rule at a specific level), however, this group of items is always ranked within its parent object.
 It means items will be ranked within the ad account if the rule is applied at a Campaign level, ranked within a campaign in the case the Ad sets level is selected, and ranked within the ad set if you set Ads level.
-(Read this article for more information on how to apply the rule at a specific level)
+If your rule is checking ad sets belonging to different campaigns, they will be ranked each within their own campaign.

-you can select either amount or percentage of ranked elements (from top or bottom edge), e.g. Top 3 or Top 3 %
+You can select either number or percentage of ranked elements (from top or bottom edge), e.g. Top 3 or Top 3 %